Gordon Setter

 Disadvantages:

-Requires a lot of daily exercise and mental stimulation
+- Requires substantial daily exercise and mental stimulation